Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 History

-Tradition says a small church dedicated to San Dimitrio was built here in 840.
-In 1170 the church was rebuilt and re-dedicated to San Bartolomeo, being used from the 13th Century onwards by German merchants from the nearby Fondego dei Tedeschi, which is now the main post office.
-A rebuilding of 1723 by Giovanni Scalfarotto is the church we see today.
+Tradition says a small church dedicated to San Demetrio (Saint Demetrius), the martyr of Thessalonica, was built here in 836, but the first documentation dates to 1083.
+In 1170 the church was rebuilt and re-dedicated to San Bartolomeo, being used from the 13th century onwards by German merchants from the nearby Fondaco dei Tedeschi (which is now a glitzy shopping mall) the minister here being used for baptisms and funerals by the Germans as an 'official' front for their secretly-observed protestant beliefs.
+The church is said to have been used as a civil service school in the 15th century.
+A rebuilding of 1723, possibly by Giovanni Scalfarotto, is the church we see today.
 It was closed and deconsecrated in the 1980s following decades of neglect, and reopened as an art gallery.
-After a recent restoration it is now used for concerts which are, it is said, not the best and contains a museum of musical instruments which is also said to be not worth a visit.
+After a recent restoration it was being used for concerts.

 The church

-The carving of the grotesque face over the main entrance at the base of the campanile (right) may be a reference to the suffering of St Bartholomew, whose martyrdom involved being whipped and skinned alive.
+Only a door and the rusticated campanile base can be seen at street level.
+The carving of the grotesque face in the pediment over the entrance at the base of the campanile may be a reference to the suffering of Saint Bartholomew, whose martyrdom involved his being whipped and flayed.

 Art highlights

-All the art (including paintings by Palma il Giovane and sculpture by Heinrich Meyring) was removed when the church was deconsecrated, apart from the sculptures by Meyring on the altar and the choir loft at the rear of the church.
-A fresco over the altar also remains - St Bartholomew in Glory by Morleiter.
+All the art (including paintings by Palma Giovane and sculpture by Heinrich Meyring) was removed when the church was deconsecrated, apart from the sculptures by Meyring on the altar and the choir loft at the rear of the church.
+A fresco over the altar also remains, depicting Saint Bartholomew in Glory by Gian Maria Morleiter.

 Lost art